Steve Jobs' life is now an opera

 Related: Apple patents way to secretly call 911 using your fingerprint

-Portrayals of Jobs' life have made its way to film in recent years -- the role has been played by stars like Michael Fassenbender and Ashton Kutcher.
+Portrayals of Jobs' life have made its way to film in recent years -- the role has been played by stars like Michael Fassbender and Ashton Kutcher.
 But this is the first time his story has received treatment on an opera stage.

 The Santa Fe Opera, now in its 61st season, is known as one of the top global festival companies in terms of size, budget and number of performances.
 It's also made a name for itself for putting a spin on contemporary subject material.
 In 2015, its recording of "Cold Mountain" -- an original opera based on the 1997 novel of the same name -- was nominated for a Grammy.